pourquoi-vins-bourgogne-si-chers-article-blog

 Why are Burgundy wines so expensive?

-A region adored by wine enthusiasts, Burgundy undoubtedly produces some of the finest Pinot Noir and Chardonnay in the world.
+A region adored by wine enthusiasts, Burgundy undoubtedly produces some of the finest Pinot Noir and Chardonnay wines in the world.
 Nevertheless, vintage after vintage, the prices of the region's wines continue to rise, making their acquisition increasingly difficult for the non-wealthy enthusiast.

-So, why are Burgundy wines on average more expensive compared to those from other regions of France?
+But then, why are Burgundy wines on average more expensive compared to those from other regions of France?
 Why is this trend accelerating?

 Many factors come into play here.